SickChill/SickChill.Wiki/What-is-SickChill?.md

-#### What is Sick-Rage?
+#### What is SickChill?

-Sick-Rage is a program that downloads your favorite TV shows, then processes and stores them in your library.
+SickChill is a program that downloads your favorite TV shows, then processes and stores them in your library.
 And that all fully automated!
 Just set it up and as soon as there is a new episode released it gets downloaded.
-Sick-Rage is your ultimate PVR.!
+SickChill is your ultimate PVR.!

 #### How does this all work?
-When you add a show to Sick-Rage the data (like air-dates, episode name/number) are pulled from an indexer like [TheTVDb](http://thetvdb.com/) or [TvRage](http://www.tvrage.com/).
-At that point Sick-Rage knows when a new episode is going to air and starts the search on your favorite Torrent and/or NZB site.
-For this search you can set [quality](https://github.com/Sick-Rage/Sick-Rage/wiki/Quality-Settings) settings.
+When you add a show to SickChill the data (like air-dates, episode name/number) are pulled from an indexer like [TheTVDb](http://thetvdb.com/) or [TvRage](http://www.tvrage.com/).
+At that point SickChill knows when a new episode is going to air and starts the search on your favorite Torrent and/or NZB site.
+For this search you can set [quality](https://github.com/SickChill/SickChill/wiki/Quality-Settings) settings.
 For example: HDTV or SD quality.
-Sick-Rage will go over all the results to find the [quality](https://github.com/Sick-Rage/Sick-Rage/wiki/Quality-Settings) YOU want and when found snatches the torrent/nzb and sends it to your download client. (sabnzb, utorrent, transmission etc.) At this point Sick-Rage starts monitoring your clients download folder to see if the file is finished downloading.
-When this is the case Sick-Rage starts the post-processing.
-Here you can tell Sick-Rage to move the file to your shows folder, or also rename it, or send notifications to Plex/Kodi or to your smart-phone.
+SickChill will go over all the results to find the [quality](https://github.com/SickChill/SickChill/wiki/Quality-Settings) YOU want and when found snatches the torrent/nzb and sends it to your download client. (sabnzb, utorrent, transmission etc.) At this point SickChill starts monitoring your clients download folder to see if the file is finished downloading.
+When this is the case SickChill starts the post-processing.
+Here you can tell SickChill to move the file to your shows folder, or also rename it, or send notifications to Plex/Kodi or to your smart-phone.
 The list is long for what you can do with post-processing, simply set the actions you prefer.
 And this whole proses is completely automated.
 So once you set it up no user intervention is required.
-This makes Sick-Rage ideal for NAS devices.
+This makes SickChill ideal for NAS devices.
 But can run on almost every other device.

 #### Features

-Sick-Rage contains a ton of cool features.
+SickChill contains a ton of cool features.
 Some of those are :

  - Automatic torrent/nzb searching, downloading, and processing at the qualities you want
  - Automatic subtitle downloads for your shows.